New Year's Day (Taylor Swift song): Critical reception

 "New Year's Day" received widespread acclaim from contemporary critics, who highlighted its acoustic production which contrasts with the generally synth-heavy production of Reputation, and commended the intricate lyrics.
 Frank Guan from New York said: "'New Year's Day' isn't the best song on Reputation, but it's one of the best."
 Guan found the song's theme of vulnerability a much more powerful sentiment than Reputation's themes of vengeance and stardom, saying that Swift was "still an artistic force to be reckoned with".
 Zach Schonfeld from Newsweek deemed it the best track on Reputation, writing: "It's gorgeous, more so than the song that has that title."
 Pitchfork's Jamieson Cox praised Swift's songwriting for "[conjuring] rich scenes with just a handful of lines".
 In a review for Clash, Shahzaib Hussain commended Swift's ability to connect to her audience by expressing "the intimate, diary-like invocation of her past work", a welcoming change from the "high-octane melodrama" of Reputation.

 Stephen Thomas Erlewine of AllMusic lauded the song as a high mark against the "monochromatic production" of Reputation for combining "vulnerability, melody, and confidence, but they are deeply felt and complex", which signified Swift's maturity as a singer-songwriter.
 Writing for Spin, Anna Gacca downplayed Reputation's influences from contemporary hip hop and R&B trends that diminished Swift's authenticity, but found "New Year's Day" to be a welcoming sign of Swift's core as a songwriter: "The Taylor Swift of 'New Year's Day' is ... the sentimentalist who valued songwriting above all else."
 Gacca also complimented the song's placement as the final track on Reputation for breaking free from the album's themes fueled by the tabloid scrutiny that Swift had experienced.
 In another review of Reputation for Spin, Jordan Sargent similarly lauded the song for reasserting Swift's authenticity as a songwriter, calling it the album's "most placid, calming note".

 BBC Music's Will Gompertz praised the song's production for highlighting Swift's vocals, unburdened by heavy electronics: "you hear a singer who can communicate feeling and thought with touching depth and sincerity."
 Retrospectively, New York's Nate Jones considered "New Year's Day" the best song on Reputation.
 Jane Song from Paste noted Swift's lyrical maturity, pointing out similarities between "New Year's Day" and previous songs "Enchanted" and "Mine" from Swift's 2010 album Speak Now.
 Rob Sheffield of Rolling Stone similarly commented on Swift's maturity: "It captures the romance of mundane domestic details ...
 This is the kind of song she could keep writing into her forties and fifties."
+Alex Hopper from American Songwriter viewed the song as a fan-favorite and thought it had a "deeply anthemic melody and searing lyrics".